Mick Gatto: Murder acquittal

-Other matters
+Royal Commission

 In proceedings before the Cole Royal Commission, it was heard that Gatto was involved in resolving certain business disputes.
 Witnesses attested that Gatto and his business associate, David "the Rock" Hedgcock, had been involved in solving industrial relations problems in the construction industry.
 One witness, a representative of Baulderstone Hornibrook expressed the fears of a colleague stating, "... he expressed some concerns about his safety, that people associated with this deal were the sorts of people that break legs ..."
 Gatto and Hedgcock's solicitor rejected any implication they had used threats or intimidation.
 Appearing before the Royal Commission in 2002, Gatto claimed he was being made a scapegoat by the inquiry and strenuously denied he was a standover man.

-In 2012, Gatto hosted a fundraising dinner for the Cure for Life Foundation, established by Sydney neurosurgeon Dr Charlie Teo.
-The concerning relationship between Gatto, an underworld figure, and Dr Teo, a medical professional, was further substantiated in 2019 when The Sydney Morning Herald contacted Dr Teo's office about his alleged sexual harassment of colleagues in Arkansas, United States.
-Within 24 hours a response was received by one of Gatto's associates.
+Community involvement concerns

+When concerns were raised in the media regarding Sydney neurosurgeon Dr Charlie Teo in 2019, the Sydney Morning Herald was contacted by an associate of Gatto.
+The associate, according to the reporter Kate McClymont, expressed concern to the newspaper at the questions they were raising with Teo, including about alleged sexual harassment of colleagues in Arkansas, United States.
+Teo denied he had raised the matter of the Herald's questions with Gatto.
+Gatto had hosted a fundraising dinner for Teo's Cure for Life Foundation in 2012.
+Gatto stated in 2014 that he had raised over $4.5 million for charity over ten years.

+In 2017 it was alleged by former employees of the football club that Gatto had been approached to assist in the resolution of matters involving Stephen Dank and the Essendon Football Club supplements controversy; the club denied this.

+Legal and tax problems

+A former boxing promoter, the Napthine government (of the state of Victoria) withdrew his fight promotional licence.

 In 2016, Gatto was charged with possession of an unregistered firearm and of possession of a firearm and ammunition without a licence.

-A former boxing promoter, the Napthine government withdrew his fight promotional licence.
-In 2014 Gatto claimed that he had raised over $4.5 million for charity over ten years.
-In 2017 it was alleged that Gatto was involved in assisting with resolution of matters involving Stephen Dank and the Essendon Football Club supplements controversy.
+He told the court he kept the loaded sawn-off shotgun in his home because of fears for his life, having been threatened by a criminal cartel.
+The magistrate accepted his fears were genuinely held.
+Gatto pleaded guilty to two weapons offences and was fined.